 Balance Electrolytes

-Take in enough electrolytes as the body needs them to maintain normal fluid water balance for proper cellular function.
-Using sea salt or eating high sodium foods like almonds and avocados is helpful for this purpose.
-Don’t forget to drink water as well!
-Drinking a natural sports drink with extra sodium can also help keep you awake after eating sugar.
+Using a little salt or eating high-sodium foods like almonds and avocados is helpful for this purpose.
+Don’t forget to drink water too.
+Drinking a natural sports drink with extra sodium may also help keep you awake after eating sugar.

 Practice Healthy Sleep Habits